Interview with Nora Hailey

 Description

 Nora Hailey was born in Portsmouth, and then the family moved to Eastney.
-Before the German bombing she was evacuated to her Auntie’s in Worthing.
+Before the German bombing she was evacuated to her Aunt in Worthing.
 After a few weeks nothing happened so they went back to Portsmouth.
 When the bombing began she and her family had to use the Anderson shelter in the garden.
-One night her grandmother’s house took a direct hit from an incendiary bomb that set the house on fire.
-She was found in a street shelter by Nora’s father, an ambulance driver and lived with Nora’s family for a while.
+One night her grandmother’s house took a direct hit from an incendiary bomb which set the house on fire.
+She was found in a street shelter by Nora’s father, an ambulance driver, and lived with Nora’s family for a while.
 Eventually Nora moved back to Worthing where she completed her education.
 On VE Day the locals had a street party and someone had the idea of burning all the blackout curtains and blinds in the street.
 After the war she took her Civil Service exam and worked in London for the Ministry of Civil Aviation, eventually moving to Pinner Green to where her office had relocated.

 Creator